awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 If you get an error that indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, wait until one hour after you created the organization and try again\.
 If the error persists, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 1. For the purposes of this tutorial, you now need to accept your own invitation\.
 Do one of the following to get to the **Invitations** page in the console:
-   + Open the email that AWS sent from the master account and choose the link to accept the invitation\.
+   + Open the email that AWS sent from the management account and choose the link to accept the invitation\.
 When prompted to sign in, do so as an administrator in the invited member account\.
    + Open the AWS Organizations console \([https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\) and sign in as an administrator of the member account\.
 Choose **Invitations**\.
 The number beside the link indicates how many invitations this account has\.

 1. On the **Invitations** page, choose **Accept** and then choose **Confirm**\.

-1. Sign out of your member account and sign in again as an administrator in your master account\.
+1. Sign out of your member account and sign in again as an administrator in your management account\.

 ### Create a member account<a name="tut-basic-create-new"></a>